Hi-Pyncho/web-components/README.md

   - [Loader](#loader)

 ___

 ## General information
 ___

 ### About components and the dependency
-i can't use frameworks (like React or Vue) on every project, so i started creating these components.
-This way is more flexible and convenient for me, because i have not always opportunity to use Node.js and building projects in module bundlers (like __Webpack__).
+I could not use frameworks (like React or Vue) on every project, so I started creating these components.
+This way it is more flexible and convenient for me, because I don't have an opportunity to always use Node.js and to build projects in module bundlers (like __Webpack__).
 There are a lot of small buisinesses that use `php` or other server programming languages.
-And there is less entry threshold in using native web components, then in frontend frameworks.
+And there is less entry threshold in using native web components, than in frontend frameworks.

-Also i tried to create accessible components.
-And if a browser don't support web-component, a browser will display the element you insert.

-To make and use web-components more comfortable, i used the [lit library](https://lit.dev/).
+To make web-components more comfortable, I used the [lit library](https://lit.dev/).
 It adds some syntactic sugar to skip the boilerplate and other useful features on top of standard web-components.
-You no need to build or compile code.
+You don't need to build or compile code.
 It is progressive enhancement and already ready to use.

 There is no minify version.
-I use these components for my work and i want keep it in a readable state.
+I use these components for my work and I want keep it in a readable state.
 You can minify files in your project if you want.

 ### How to install dependency

 There are two ways to install and use these components:

 #### First way
-In html document declare script tag with `importmap` type.
-And after that paste script with components.
+In html document declare script tag with the `importmap` type.
+And after that paste the script with components.
 _In html file_
 ```html
 <script type="importmap">